EU Citizens' Rights

 Family members of EU citizens have the right to accompany or join them in another EU country.
 They may be asked to comply with certain conditions or formalities

 You need to move to another EU country and intend to make your life there.
 A brief visit does not count.
-Unfortunately, if you own a home in an EU country but have not moved there intending to stay before any cut off date then your rights may not be protected.
-If you move to your home after any cut off date then you may be treated as a non-EU citizen.
+Unfortunately, if you own a home in an EU country but have not moved there intending to stay before the end of the TP (currently 31 December 2020) then your rights may not be protected.
+If you move to your home after any cut-off date then you may be treated as a non-EU citizen.

-The draft Withdrawal Agreement excludes continued free movement and we will only be protected in France after any cut off date.
-It means we cannot move to another EU country in future even if it's just a short drive away and that's where we get our groceries!
+The Withdrawal Agreement, which came into force at midnight CET on 31 January 2020, excludes continued free movement and we will only be protected in France after the end of the TP.
+It means we cannot move to another EU country in future, even if it's just a short drive away and that's where we get our groceries!

 We will not be able to live, work or to provide cross-border services outside of France.
 We would also lose the right to have our qualifications recognised across the EU27.
 Some may be able to use frontier worker status.